Please Note: this will be updated regularly as more frequently asked questions are identified.

 We will process all applications as quickly as possible.

 I am a GRT but am currently unemployed.
 Can I sign up to help as well?

 Yes, if you are a registered with the CRTO as a GRT, then all you need to do is sign up on HealthForceOntario’s COVID-19 Health Care Provider Recruitment website.
 This will allow the Ministry of Health to build a regional roster that makes it easier for employers and hospitals to get in touch with those in their area who can help.

 If I decide to re-registered to come back to help, is there a fee?

-To help get RTs back into practice quickly, the CRTO is waiving the application fee during this emergency and deferring any registration fee for six (6) months.
-If the Member wishes to continue to be registered with the CRTO after the six (6) month period has ended, then their registration fees will be due at that time.
+To help get RTs back into practice quickly, the CRTO is waiving the application fee during this emergency and deferring any registration fee for up to six (6) months.
+At any point, if you wish to submit a payment, please complete a payment form.

 I have been out of RT practice for a long time.
 Am I still able to apply to register to help out during the outbreak?

 For anyone who has been out of practice for an extended period of time, some limitations may need to be placed on your certificate of registration (e.g., general supervision).
 What those limitations might be are guided by the CRTO’s Registration Currency Requirement Policy.